Paul-Asamoah-Boadu/Wrangling-and-Analyze-Data/README.md

 __Analyzing and Visualizing Data__

-In the Analyzing and Visualizing Data section in your ``
+In the Analyzing and Visualizing Data section in your `wrangle_act.ipynb`